RailsEventStore/rails_event_store/railseventstore.org/source/docs/link.html.md

+---
-## Linking published events to stream
+title: Linking to stream
+---

 An event, once published, can live in more than one stream.
 Such quality comes useful in order to persistently group events of particular kinds.